SETI/rms-filecache/README.md

 A `FileCache` can be instantiated either directly or as a context manager.
-When instantiated directly, the programmer is responsible for calling `FileCache.clean_up` directly to delete the cache when finished.
+When instantiated directly, the programmer is responsible for calling `FileCache.delete_cache` directly to delete the cache when finished.
 In addition, a non-shared cache will be deleted on program exit.
 When instantiated as a context manager, a non-shared cache is deleted on exit from the context.
 See the class documentation for full details.